Barnsley Early Start and Family Services

 • register with the Information Commissioners Office (cost £40 Annually)

 • create your personal entry on the Virtual Family Hub.
 This promotes your business as a childminder within Barnsley.
-An information officer will be in contact with you to discuss your childminding information and arrange for your information to be uploaded on to the system.
+An information officer will be in contact with you to discuss your childminding information.
+They'll also arrange for your information to be uploaded on to the system.

 • Register with HMRC as self-employed and set up accounting procedures